 As individuals, you each have a nil rate band of £325,000 – that means there’s no tax to pay on any gifts you receive up to that amount.
 A gift could include:

 a property, like a house, land or buildings

 Gifts between spouses or civil partners are tax free.
 This means that spouses or civil partners who leave everything to each other won’t use their individual nil rate band.
 Instead, it automatically transfers to the estate of the survivor, doubling their own nil rate band to £650,000.

 Does every estate have to pay inheritance tax?

-The inheritance tax allowance doesn’t apply between spouses and civil partners domiciled in the UK.
-This means that, if the entire estate you’re dealing with has been left to the person’s spouse or civil partner, no inheritance tax will be owed – even if the estate is over £325,000.
+If the entire estate has been left to the person’s spouse or civil partner there will be no inheritance tax to pay – even if the estate is over £325,000.

 Does everyone have the same inheritance tax threshold?

 The short answer: no. It’s actually possible for many people to double their inheritance tax allowance to £650,000.
 Here’s how: